Take a look below for lots of tips and information to help you plan your visit to Malton Museum.

 Please note that there are no toilet facilities on site; the nearest public toilets are in the Market Place.

-Plan ahead for you visit in 2021
+Plan ahead for your visit to Malton Museum

 To arrange a visit by a school group or an adult group, please contact us (see details at foot of page).